halbeeb/Fetch-Product-Data-Analytics-Engineering/README.md

 [ER Diagram]

 ## SQL Query That Answers Four Predetermined Business Question**
-  given the relational above, the four predetermined business are thus answered below:
+  given the relational above and the assumptions earlier stated, the four predetermined business are thus answered below:

 **When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?**